wilsonmar/gapi-node/README.md

 <hr />

+# <a name="Loopback_use"></a> StrongLoop API Explorer API Explorer

+StrongLoop provides an API Explorer much like Google's API Explorer.
+But Strongloop puts a nice color key for the various methods.

+The Set Access Token at the upper right corner establishes credentials for programs to create authorization tokens.

+Access tokens are defined

+user id from data

+Loopback

 # <a name="Why_capture_data"></a> Why Capture Data from Google?

 [While viewing scroll of API Explorer from top to bottom]